Cardfight!! Vanguard

 Cardfight!!
 Vanguard (カードファイト!! ヴァンガード, Kādofaito!!
 Vangādo) is a Japanese multimedia franchise jointly created by Akira Itō, Satoshi Nakamura, Mitsuhisa Tamura, and Bushiroad president Takaaki Kidani.
-It currently consists of multiple anime television series, an official trading card game, a manga series, and an anime/live action film.
+It currently consists of multiple anime television series, an official trading card game, multiple manga series, and an anime/live action film.

 Anime

 In July 2010, an anime television series was commissioned by TMS Entertainment under the directorial supervision of Hatsuki Tsuji.
 The soundtrack was composed by Takayuki Negishi with character designs provided by Mari Tominaga.
 The series began airing in Japan on TV Aichi beginning on January 8, 2011, and was rebroadcast by the AT-X, TV Tokyo, TV Osaka, and TV Setouchi systems.
 The media-streaming website Crunchyroll simulcast the first season to the United States, Canada, the United Kingdom, and Ireland.
 Crunchyroll began streaming the second season to the United States, Canada, and the United Kingdom on June 30, 2012 and continues to stream the series.
-It was announced on November 17, 2013 that Hanabee Entertainment licensed the anime and released it on March 5, 2014, in Australia and New Zealand.
+It was announced on November 17, 2013, that Hanabee Entertainment licensed the anime and released it on March 5, 2014, in Australia and New Zealand.

 The series continued for three additional seasons: Cardfight!!
 Vanguard: Asia Circuit, which began airing on April 8, 2012; Cardfight!!
 Vanguard: Link Joker on January 13, 2013; and Cardfight!!
 Vanguard: Legion Mate on March 9, 2014.
-An anime/live action film was released on September 13, 2014 in Japan.
+An anime/live action film was released on September 13, 2014, in Japan.

 Cardfight!!
 Vanguard G ran from October 26, 2014, to October 5, 2015.
 It was followed by Cardfight!!
 Vanguard G: GIRS Crisis on October 11, 2015.
 Cardfight!!
 Vanguard G: Stride Gate aired from April 17, 2016, to September 25, 2016.
 It was followed by Cardfight!!
 Vanguard G: NEXT from October 2, 2016, to October 1, 2017, which is when OLM, Inc. started producing the series.
 It was followed by Cardfight!!
 Vanguard G: Z, which aired from October 8, 2017, to April 1, 2018.
 It is the last series in the original chronology as the next series Cardfight!!
 Vanguard (2018) is a reboot of the original series.
 The reboot started airing on May 5, 2018, and ended on May 4, 2019.
 It was followed by Cardfight!!
 Vanguard: High School Arc Cont. which aired from May 11, 2019, to August 10, 2019.